solana-labs/solana/docs/src/terminology.md

 ## CBC block

-Thee smallest encrypted chunk of ledger, an encrypted ledger segment would be made of many CBC blocks. `ledger_segment_size / cbc_block_size` to be exact.
+The smallest encrypted chunk of ledger, an encrypted ledger segment would be made of many CBC blocks. `ledger_segment_size / cbc_block_size` to be exact.

 ## client

-A computer program that accesses the Solana server network (such as the Solana )[cluster](terminology.md#cluster)).
+A computer program that accesses the Solana server network [cluster](terminology.md#cluster).

 ## cluster